bitid/bitid/README.md

 Storage of the CA is done using the Namecoin blockchain under the `bitid/` namespace.
 In a raw implementation, user must therefore have a Namecoin wallet and some NMC to pay the registration of the datas.

-Implementation of authority and identity storage is done using Namecoin.

 ### Principle

-First, user needs to register proof of Bitcoin address ownership in the Namecoin blockchain.
+First, user needs to associate his Namecoin address with his Bitcoin address.
+He publishes a proof of ownership on Namecoin blockchain :

 **key** `bitid/[bitcoin_address]/proof`
 ```
-{ "nonce" : nonce,
+{ "nmc" : [namecoin_address],
-  "signature": [nonce signed with address' private key] }
+  "signature": [namecoin_address signed with bitcoin_address' private key] }
 ```

-At challenge signature verification time on the website back end, BitID service checks for the proof of trust and its validity.
-If the proof is legal (signature matches), then it is checked for existence of a revocation at `bitid/[bitcoin_address]`

-If the value is
+Now, in order to revoke access for his bitcoin address, user must publish the following on Namecoin blockchain :

+**key** `bitid/[bitcoin_address]`
 ```
-{ "revoke" : true }
+{ "revoke" : true,
+  "signature" : [json signed with namecoin_address' private key] }
 ```

-and if the transaction comes from the same Namecoin address than the proof of trust, then authentication must fail and access cannot be granted.
+This publication is possible even it user lost his Bitcoin address private key, because proof of ownership has been delegated to his Namecoin address.

+After BitID authentication process, the back end checks for a proof of trust.
+If the proof is legal (signature matches), then it is checked for existence of a revocation at `bitid/[bitcoin_address]`

-#### Why using two key/value ?
+#### Why using two entries in the Namecoin blockchain ?
-Proof of trust must be shown, so if we had only one key we would need to add a signature of the data.
-However, if you just lost your private key you cannot do that.
-Proof that the Namecoin address publishing the revocation order is trusted has been previously stored in the blockchain.
-Establishment of trust must of course be done in advance.
+As anyone can publish on the Namecoin blockchain, you must prove that you control the Bitcoin address in question.
+One solution could be to sign the content with the Bitcoin address' private key, but if you just lost your wallet without backup you cannot do that.
+The solution is then to delegate control to a Namecoin address (which you need anyway to publish on the blockchain), and leverage this trust by signing the json with the Namecoin private address key.

 #### What happens if you lose access to your Namecoin wallet ?
 If you lose access when you still have your Bitcoin private key, then you can add a new proof (`/proof-1`).
 If you lose it in the same time than your Bitcoin private key, then you are doomed.